tutorial

 Visualizing support for every stage of development

 Whether they’re making cities smarter, people safer, or workplaces more efficient, Velodyne LIDAR’s state-of-the-art sensors have set the industry standard for collecting rich spatial data.
-If you’ve decided to integrate them into your own robotics build, we want you to be able to use Foxglove Studio to visualize their data.
+If you’ve decided to integrate them into your own robotics build, we want you to be able to use Foxglove to visualize their data.

-Studio provides you with the building blocks to compose your own tools – no matter the workflow you’re tackling, the amount of data you have, or the stage of development you’re in.
+Foxglove provides you with the building blocks to compose your own tools – no matter the workflow you’re tackling, the amount of data you have, or the stage of development you’re in.
 If you have a mature robotics build with multiple actuators, sensors, and other bells and whistles, you can build a complex layout to debug each level of your robotics stack.
-But if your robot is currently nothing more than a sensor mounted on some wheels, Studio can still help you get started.
+But if your robot is currently nothing more than a sensor mounted on some wheels, Foxglove can still help you get started.
 Open up that Velodyne LIDAR connection, and see the world as your robot does.

-Read more:
+Read more

 Get started for free